talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $integrationId = 'integrationId_example'; // string | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
-Once set, you cannot update this identifier.
+Once set, you cannot update this identifier. **Note**: It must be URL-encoded.
+For example, replace spaces with `%20`.
+[Learn more](https://www.w3schools.com/tags/ref_urlencode.asp).
 $body = new \TalonOne\Client\Model\CustomerProfileIntegrationRequestV2(); // \TalonOne\Client\Model\CustomerProfileIntegrationRequestV2 | body
 $runRuleEngine = false; // bool | Indicates whether to run the Rule Engine.
 If `true`, the response includes: - The effects generated by the triggered campaigns are returned in the `effects` property. - The created coupons and referral objects.
 If `false`: - The rules are not executed and the `effects` property is always empty. - The response time improves. - You cannot use `responseContent` in the body.
 $dry = True; // bool | (Only works when `runRuleEngine=true`) Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
 When set to `true`, you can use the `evaluableCampaignIds` body property to select specific campaigns to run.